Orlicz/CppSQL/README.md

 - In this database,type of object1 is char,type of object2 is int.
 - Type "base::addtab" to add a table.

+# That is the namespace Typ:
 <details>
 <summary>
-# That is the namespace Typ:
+Open
 </summary>
 <pre><code>